To see Global Grade 3's original post, click the link below

-Our next major settlement was Mount Isa (pictured below), a mining town in western Queensland, an area known as the Gulf Country.
+Our next major settlement was Mount Isa (pictured below), a mining town in western Queensland.
 Lead, silver, copper and zinc are mined in the Mount Isa area.

 You can easily see the red of the soil, a soil colour so common in The Outback.

-Reaching the Stuart Highway, a highway running from Adelaide, the capital of the state of South Australia, in the south to Darwin, Northern Territory's capital, in the north.
-We took a left turn as we had reached as far north as we were going on this journey.
+Reaching the Stuart Highway, a highway running from Adelaide, the capital of the state of South Australia, in the south to Darwin, Northern Territory's capital, in the north, we took a left turn because we had reached as far north as we were going on this journey.

 Passing through the town of Tennant Creek, our next major attraction was Karlu Karlu (known also as the Devil's Marbles) 105km (65mi) south of Tennant Creek.
 Here are some photos taken at Karlu Karlu.